3. In Love With Spring: My Novel Online

 “So what?
 So what if he knows?”

-“He is not crap!”
+“He is not a jerk!”
 She misjudged the distance to the red light, and by the time she stopped, she was in the middle of the street.

 “Keep your eyes on the road,” Jules snapped.
 “I seriously don’t want to have to talk to some cop about Dostoyevsky.”

-“What does Dostoyevsky even have to do with any of this?”
+“What does Dostoyevsky have to do with any of this?”
 Simon asked from the back seat.

 “Forget the cop,” Jules said.
 “I’m more scared of what Mom would say.”
 She turned in her seat to look at Simon.
 “When Mandy is under the spell of the Amazing Brent, it’s like she loses her mind, and she becomes my responsibility.
 If we get pulled over because Mandy is stoned, Mom will…”